andre-1337/newprojectjs/README.md

     - Create an `index.js`, `package.json` and `README.md` files inside the directory
     - Open Visual Studio Code after creating the directory and files
 - Initializes an empty Git repository
-    - Adds a .gitignore file ignoring '/node_modules' and './vs'
+    - Adds a .gitignore file ignoring `/node_modules` and `/.vs`
+- Self updating feature
+    - You can update NewProject.js by running `newproject --update`
+        - !!
+Only works on versions counting from 1.5.0 !!

 # Usage